Zimbabwean diaspora: United Kingdom

 Zimbabwean Britons are British people of Zimbabwean descent.
 There are approximately 500,000 Britons of Zimbabwean origin or descent.
-Most live in the Greater London and South East England.
+Most live in the Greater London/South East England, Leicester and Yorkshire.
 London has the largest population of people of Zimbabwean descent in the United Kingdom.
-Other notable areas with Zimbabweans include Berkshire, and Bedfordshire, Cambridgeshire, Milton Keynes and Birmingham.
+Other notable areas with Zimbabweans include Leicester, Leeds, Sheffield, Berkshire, and Bedfordshire, Cambridgeshire, Milton Keynes and Birmingham.

 Zimbabwean immigrants and their children tend to adapt quickly to British society due to the long ties between the two countries, their all but identical education systems and high levels of education and English fluency compared to most immigrants to the UK.
 In addition many Zimbabweans have family or ancestral ties to the UK or have studied and spent time there, making it easier for them to settle in Britain than other immigrants.
 Indeed, many professionals, particularly those in the medical field, were directly recruited by British employers to the UK, beginning in the 1990s.

 Studies have pointed to the higher rate of English use among Zimbabweans, their willingness to marry non-Zimbabweans, and their eagerness to become naturalised citizens as factors that contribute to their rapid assimilation, as well as their interactions with the greater British-born community.
 In addition, Zimbabwe has historically been a melting pot of many cultures and languages, making assimilating to a multicultural Britain easier.
 A minority of Zimbabweans on the other hand, particularly those who arrived as asylum seekers or with less resources, tended to struggle upon arriving in the UK and would find themselves overrepresented in high demand but less prestigious sectors such as nursing, elder and childcare.